chunghaw/mind_mate/DEMO_SCRIPT_ML_FEATURES.md

 **Show**: Switch to demo account with established ML patterns

 #### Script:
-> "Now I'll switch to a demo account with two weeks of data to show the ML analysis in action."
+> "Now I'll access our demo account with two weeks of data to show the ML analysis in action."

 **Actions:**
-1. Open new tab to `frontend/index.html`
+1. Open `demo-bypass.html`
-2. Click "Sign in with username"
+2. Click "🚀 Enter Demo Mode"
-3. Login with demo credentials:
+3. System automatically loads with demo data
-   - **Username**: `demo_user`
-   - **Password**: `DemoML2024!`
-4. Navigate to dashboard
+4. Navigate to dashboard (already loaded)

 **Highlight:**
 > "This account has mood logs and chat messages from the past two weeks.
 The system has been analyzing patterns over time."